OpsLevel/backstage-plugin-backend/README.md

 # OpsLevel Maturity Backend Plugin
-This plugin, in combination with the [frontend plugin](https://github.com/OpsLevel/backstage-plugin), provides automatic export functionality of users, groups, and components from Backstage into OpsLevel.
+This plugin, in combination with the [frontend plugin](https://github.com/OpsLevel/backstage-plugin), provides automatic, scheduled export functionality of users, groups, and components from Backstage into OpsLevel.

 ## Installation